mgonnav/mgonnav/README.md

 ## I'm a Student, Developer, and a UCSP ACM Officer!

-- 🌱 I’m currently learning everything
+- 🌱 I’m learning more about backend development with Django!
+- 🐧 Linux is my daily driver.
+- ⌨️ Vim is my preferred text editor.
+I use [SpaceVim](https://github.com/SpaceVim/SpaceVim)!

 ### Connect with me: